therealtoby1/Master/README.md

 ---

 *14/07-18/07*

 - Improving the [Easier bioreactor model](https://github.com/therealtoby1/Master/blob/main/Cell_growth_easy_Model.ipynb)
   - Finishing the GP- for modeling the System with and without time as an additional input parameter
   - Implementing a Neural ODE to better catch the actual dynamics of the system--> best fit so far even when trained on one dataset only
   - Testing Unscented Kalman Filter by providing noise measurements
 - Possible improvements:
   - learning system behaviour with input (Dilution rate not only constant anymore)
 - 18/07: Meeting with P.Jerono

+---

+*21/07-25/07*
+Still working on the "easy" system model.
+A big part of this week was retraining the models because of errors i made previously.

+1. The datasets i gathered for training were all on the same trajectory-->not much information outside of this one trajectory could be obtained
+2. NODE optimization does take time since we are solving an ode for each iteration.
+Before i didnt let it run long enough, but now , running it for about 1.5h lead to a pretty good function

+- Implementation of the Extended Kalman Filter for the original system and the Neural networks (GP is work in Progress) using autograd for the NN.
+- Reading into the literature on Moving Horizon estimation as a third type of observer

+---